Thinking About Enhancing Your Lips? Read This First

-I’m considering lip enhancement, but I don’t want my pout to look too inflated.
-What do I need to know before I do it?
+Thinking of enhancing my lips but I don’t want to have the duck face.
+What should I know before I do it?

 Avoiding “duck lips” just requires that you and your doctor are aware of the basics of lip aesthetics: 1.
 Youthful lips are only full centrally, not all over.
 Compare a newborn baby’s lips to the lips of a Real Housewife.